lealre/Portfolio/README.md

 ---

-## Property Sales Dashboard Using Real Data Crawled from Real Estate Website - Httpx, MongoDB and Dash-plotly
+## Property Sales Dashboard Using Real Data Crawled from Real Estate Website - HTTPX, MongoDB, and Dash-Plotly

 This repository consists of an implementation of a dashboard containing data scraped from a real estate website: [Imovirtual](https://www.imovirtual.com/), a Portuguese real estate website offering homes, apartments, and other properties for sale and rent.